Keshav13142/Student-community/README.md

 - [ ] Admins can view all students, filter by dept and year.
 - [ ] Update students year(1,2,3 or 4) every year (Batch edit by admins/figure out how to do it automagically)
 - [ ] User pending request screen
-- [ ] automagically figure of code type while new-user registration
 - [ ] HOC for protected API routes, managing req types.
 - [ ] Prisma transactions
 - [ ] Switch to ui.shadcn.com(better accessibility and lighter) or mantine(seems more plug and play) from chakra UI
-- [ ] Guest user login (have a default community)
 - [ ] Customize UI for clg
 - [ ] Show user info on hover in chat?
 - [ ] Pending req for users joining pvt.communities (idk if this is needed)